Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-publisher.md

 *"What are the digital capabilities of business XYZ, what techncal features are supported and who do I contact if I have issues?"*

-The DCP maintains a list of businesses it services, with a list of services for each business.
+The DCP maintains a list of businesses IT services, with a list of services for each business.
 Each service lists supported business processes, document format identifiers and transport protocols.

 The Council's Digital Capability Publisher specification is based on the [OASIS Service Metadata Publishing (SMP) Version 1.0 Committee Specification 03](http://docs.oasis-open.org/bdxr/bdx-smp/v1.0/bdx-smp-v1.0.html).